aschuma/vvs_direct_connect/README.md

 - `VVS_LIMIT` max number of trips to fetch
 - `VVS_TIME_OFFSET_MINUTES` walking distance to departure station

-## Obtaining the Station Ids
+## Obtaining the Station IDs

+Please consult [https://www.openvvs.de/dataset/haltestellen](https://www.openvvs.de/dataset/haltestellen) to identify the origin and destination stations.

-Open VVS [https://www3.vvs.de/](https://www3.vvs.de/) in your browser.
+Alternatively, you can use the online timetable information to get the IDs.
+To do so, open VVS [https://www3.vvs.de/](https://www3.vvs.de/) in your browser.
 Enter origin and destination stations and click submit, e.g. `origin=Stuttgart` and `destination=Esslingen`:

 ![VVS](https://raw.githubusercontent.com/aschuma/vvs_direct_connect/main/doc/010_search.png)